hilltwice233/code-enhance/readme.md

 If you'd like to contribute to this project, please read [Code of Conduct](./code_of_conduct.md) before commit your code.

-## Functions list
+## Enhanced git visualization

-1. Light/Dark color theme for better coding experience.
+1. Show committer, relative time and commit summary as the suffix of a line.
-2. Show git commit message of each lines.
+2. Show committer, email and absolute time when hover on the suffix.

-## Color Theme
+## Enhanced color theme for multi-languages

 Supported languages and file types: